labcodes/knowledge/README.md

 Create a new file in the root folder called `.env`.
-Inside it, create a variable `DEBUG` with value `True` and another called `SLACK_TOKEN` and you will find the value for the token in this url: https://dashboard.heroku.com/apps/labcodes-knowledge/settings
+Inside it, create a variable `DEBUG` with value `True` and another called `SLACK_TOKEN` and you will find the value for the token in this url: https://api.slack.com/docs/oauth-test-tokens

-Find the `Config Variables` section and click the `Reveal Config Vars` button to reveal the `SLACK_TOKEN` variable and it's value.
-Copy and paste the value to your .env file.

 ### Setting up the local_settings.py file